NBISweden/workshop-genome_annotation/labs/rnaseq_fetch.md

 In the normal mode, it differentiates between Sanger/Illumina1.8+ and Solexa/Illumina1.3+/Illumina1.5+.
 In the advanced mode, it will try to pinpoint exactly which scoring system is used.

-More test can be made and should be made on RNA-seq data before doing the assembly, we have not time to do all of them during this course. have a look [here](https://en.wikipedia.org/wiki/List_of_RNA-Seq_bioinformatics_tools)
+More test can be made and should be made on RNA-seq data before doing the assembly, we do not have time to do all of them during this course.
+Have a look [here](https://en.wikipedia.org/wiki/List_of_RNA-Seq_bioinformatics_tools)

 ### Checking the library type (read orientations)